Select a specific section to view, or browse through the questions below.

 Each system (the California Longitudinal Pupil Achievement Data System [CALPADS] and the California Basic Educational Data System [CBEDS-ORA]) is used to report different types of data.
 CALPADS is a statewide longitudinal education data system used by LEAs to report student-level and staff-level data.
 CALPADS houses student-level enrollment, demographic, program, and assessment data for evaluation and research use, as well as course enrollment, course completion, and staff assignments.

 CBEDS-ORA is the system used by LEAs to report aggregate data.
-Data reported through CBEDS-ORA include non-student data, such as aggregate counts of classified staff, estimated number of teacher hires, the number of computers, school educational calendar type, and high school graduation requirements.
+Data reported through CBEDS-ORA include non-student data, such as aggregate counts of classified staff, estimated number of teacher hires, and school educational calendar type.
 Select aggregate student counts are also collected on CBEDS-ORA, such as aggregate counts of students in the School Improvement Grant (SIG) and Truancy sections, as well as some educational options programs.

 Can LEAs upload a data file into CBEDS-ORA to meet the data reporting requirements?

-Yes.
 The CDE provides a file upload option for LEAs.
-Your upload file must be in the specified format for CBEDS-ORA in order for data to be uploaded.
-You may view the 2013 CBEDS-ORA File Layout [http://staging.cde.ca.gov/ds/dc/cb/documents/oralayout13.doc] (DOC) from the CBEDS Online Reporting Application and Resources [http://www.cde.ca.gov/ds/dc/cb/cbedsora.asp] Web page or within CBEDS-ORA [http://www3.cde.ca.gov/opuscbeds/login.aspx].
+However, once the file is uploaded, youm ust still go through the process of submitting/certifying your data.
+Files must be in the specified format for CBEDS-ORA in order for data to be uploaded.
+You may view the 2014 CBEDS-ORA File Layout [http://www.cde.ca.gov/ds/dc/cb/documents/oralayout14.doc] (DOC) from the CBEDS Online Reporting Application and Resources [http://www.cde.ca.gov/ds/dc/cb/cbedsora.asp] Web page or within CBEDS-ORA [http://www3.cde.ca.gov/opuscbeds/login.aspx].

 How may I receive more information about CBEDS-ORA?